bauerjon/sentry_slack_bot/README.md

 ![screen shot 2018-05-31 at 4 50 15 pm](https://user-images.githubusercontent.com/5402488/40810831-a3a05c30-64f4-11e8-8e8e-470a81ead724.png)

+#### Usage

 ```ruby
 SentrySlackBot.notify_unattended_issues!
 ```

 This will re-notify the team if a sentry issue was alerted in slack, but no action was taken in sentry.
 It looks at all issues messages in slack from sentry and if the issue is still unresolved, unassigned, or unignored in sentry it will re-notify the team.

 By default it will notify `@channel`.
-To send specific project's issues to certain groups/individuals you can set this value in config:
+To send notify project's issues to certain groups/individuals you can set this value in config:

 ```ruby